Walter Scott, Jr. College of Engineering

 First, visit this page to see if you are eligible for one of the fee waivers offered by the CSU Graduate School.

 Yes, if your application has not already been considered for the current term.
+Email engr-me_graduate@mail.colostate.edu and notify them that you would like to defer your application to a future term.
 You will receive an email from the application system that contains a link which will allow you to update your application.

 We generally do not advise applicants to apply for admission past the deadlines.
 For international students, it becomes even more difficult to approve applications after the deadline unless you already reside in the U.S. or are over six months from the desired start date of your program.
 This is due to the length of time that it takes to review applications, pair applications with faculty who have available spots in their research groups, approve applications through the Graduate School, and go through the visa process.
 Reviewing applications after the deadline is also unfair to the students who submitted their materials on time.